About Counselling

 Arranging counselling

-Please consider that you will need a quiet and confidential space at a regular time of the week, on the hour, Zoom (or a mobile phone) and online banking for payments.
+Please consider that you will need a quiet and confidential space at a regular time of the week and a good internet connection or phone signal.
+Counselling is offered via Zoom, phone, email or Signal/Whatsapp (texting) and online banking is required for payments.

 For an understanding of the data privacy policy, please refer to the ‘GDPR policy’ section.